 Lastly, yet still limited, DNA research also points to close kinship between the new Frisians and the Anglo-Saxon or Germanic settlers in England.
-Research shows the Central-English and the Frisian DNA-samples of modern men are statistically indistinguishable (Weale, 2002).
-The research concluded that substantial migration of Anglo-Saxon Y chromosomes (thus including Frisian chromosome material too) into Central-England had taken place contributing 50 to 100 percent to the gene pool at that time.
+Research shows the Central-English and the Frisian DNA-samples of modern men are statistically indistinguishable (Weale 2002).
+The research concluded that substantial migration of Anglo-Saxon Y chromosomes, thus including Frisian chromosome material too, into Central-England had taken place contributing 50 to 100 percent to the gene pool at that time.
 To put it bluntly, the Central-English have more in common DNA-wise with the Frisians than with their close Welsh neighbor.
 Yes, one in six of today’s males in Central-England descends from the new Frisians.
-DNA research into the East-England population reveals that 38 percent derives its ancestry from Anglo-Saxon migrants closely related to modern Dutch and Danish populations (Schiffels, 2016).
+DNA research into the East-England population reveals that 38 percent derives its ancestry from Anglo-Saxon migrants closely related to modern Dutch and Danish populations (Schiffels 2016).
 It is estimated a quarter of the population in East-England was an ‘Anglo-Saxon’ immigrant.
-Others make a more modest estimation of the influx of Germanic genes, with an early-medieval increase of genetic markers between 15-20 percent, with specific kinship with the inhabitants of modern province Friesland (Brooks/ Harrington, 2010).
-And research of Leslie et al (2015) estimates the genetic contribution to southeastern England from Anglo-Saxon migrations to be under half.
+Others make a more modest estimation of the influx of Germanic genes, with an early-medieval increase of genetic markers between 15-20 percent, with specific kinship with the inhabitants of modern province Friesland (Brooks & Harrington 2010).
+And other research estimates the genetic contribution to southeastern England from Anglo-Saxon migrations to be under half (Leslie, et al 2015).
 How difficult the interpretation of the existing genetic research still is, to greater or lesser extent it all fits quite well with archaeological and historical findings outlined previously.

 Then again, this theory of re-orientation does not exclude a theory of mass immigration per se, when you realize that the picture of when and where exactly influx of Germanic tribes occurred, is still hazy.
 Maybe specific spots in East-England and Kent were confronted with a relatively mass influx of settlers whilst most other regions of east and southern England were less affected (genetically) at first.